amyoccodingwaves/amyoccodingwaves.github.io/index.md

 An API is like a restaurant menu.
 It tells you what you can order (the data or services) and how to place your order (how to make requests).
 The weather API we’re using provides weather data based on our requests, like the current temperature or humidity for a specific city.

 So, did you use your phone to pay for your parking today?
 Or check out the weather on your phone?
 Make a payment to your pal on Revolut?
 Book an Uber?
 You are using APIs every day.
-They are all around us and are the essense of what developers work with on a daily basis.
+They are all around us and are the essence of what developers work with on a daily basis.